-ANNEX 3.2 - protocol for naming conventions and style when entering to CPOMS
+Annex 3c - protocol for naming conventions and style when entering to CPOMS

 When entering an incident onto CPOMS, care should be taken regarding the use of names which identify individuals.
-This is because the information held on CPOMS will be passed on to other organisations (such as when a pupil leaves and transfer to another school), and we may not have the necessary legitimate permission in order to pass personal or sensitive information about other pupils or staff on.
+This is because the information held on CPOMS will be passed on to other organisations (such as when a pupil leaves and transfer to another school), and we may not have the necessary legitimate permission to pass personal or sensitive information about other pupils or staff on.